Elective Caesarean Section

 The operation usually takes about an hour.
 You will have a Cannula (needle) placed in your arm to administer IV fluids and antibiotics to reduce the risk of infection.
 A urinary catheter (tube) will be inserted into your bladder and removed after twelve hours.
 Once the anaesthesia is administered, sterile protective drapes are applied which can be lowered if desired for you to witness the birth of your baby.

-While still in theatre the baby is weighed, dressed, ID bands and security tags are applied, vitamin K is administered (with your permission) and a full head to toe check will be performed by the midwife.
-Your baby remains in theatre with you throughout the procedure.
-On some occasions your baby may need to be transferred to the neonatal unit for further observation.
+While still in theatre the baby is weighed, and dressed, ID bands and security tags are applied, vitamin K is administered (with your permission) and a full head-to-toe check will be performed by the midwife.
+Your baby remains in the theatre with you throughout the procedure.
+On some occasions, your baby may need to be transferred to the neonatal unit for further observation.

-Following the operation you and your baby will be transferred to the recovery room which is beside the theatre for observation.
-You will remain here for at least an hour prior to transfer back to the postnatal ward.
+Following the operation, you and your baby will be transferred to the recovery room which is beside the theatre for observation.
+You will remain here for at least an hour before transfer back to the postnatal ward.
 If feasible skin to skin care, breast or bottle feeding will be initiated.
-If you have pain, we will ensure that it is well managed and that you are comfortable prior to transfer to the ward.
-In recovery you will be allowed to have sips of water; however you will remain fasting from food for at least six hours.
+If you have pain, we will ensure that it is well managed and that you are comfortable before transfer to the ward.
+In recovery you will be allowed to have sips of water; however, you will remain fasting from food for at least six hours.
 The use of mobile phones and cameras is limited in the theatre department.

 We endeavour to make this a positive birthing experience and where possible will follow your birth plan to the best of our ability.
 We look forward to welcoming you to the theatre in CUMH.